alex-bellon/wikipedia/README.md

 - [Postdiction](https://en.wikipedia.org/wiki/Postdiction) -  In skepticism, it is considered an effect of hindsight bias that explains claimed predictions of significant events such as plane crashes and natural disasters.
 - [Reducto ad Hitlerum](https://en.wikipedia.org/wiki/Reductio_ad_Hitlerum) - also known as playing the Nazi card, is an attempt to invalidate someone else's position on the basis that the same view was held by Adolf Hitler or the Nazi Party.
 - [Russian political jokes](https://en.wikipedia.org/wiki/Russian_political_jokes) -  a part of Russian humour and can be grouped into the major time periods: Imperial Russia, Soviet Union and finally post-Soviet Russia.
+- [Salami slicing tactics](https://en.wikipedia.org/wiki/Salami_slicing_tactics) - a divide and conquer process of threats and alliances used to overcome opposition.
+With it, an aggressor can influence and eventually dominate a landscape, typically political, piece by piece.
+In this fashion, the opposition is eliminated "slice by slice" until it realizes, usually too late, that it is virtually gone in its entirety.
 - [San Seriffe](https://en.wikipedia.org/wiki/San_Serriffe) - a fictional island nation created for April Fools' Day 1977, by Britain's Guardian newspaper.
 - [Schroedinger's cat in popular culture](https://en.wikipedia.org/wiki/Schr%C3%B6dinger's_cat_in_popular_culture)
 - [Spherical cow](https://en.wikipedia.org/wiki/Spherical_cow) - a humorous metaphor for highly simplified scientific models of complex real life phenomena.